mpv-player/mpv/DOCS/man/en/options.rst

 ``--cdrom-device=<path>``
     Specify the CD-ROM device (default: ``/dev/cdrom``).

-``--channels=<number|layout>``
-    Request a channel layout for audio output (default: stereo).
-This  will ask the AO to open a device with the given channel layout.
-It's up to the AO to accept this layout, or to pick a fallback or to error out if the requested layout is not supported.

-    The ``--channels`` option either takes a channel number or an explicit channel layout.
-Channel numbers refer to default layouts, e.g. 2 channels refer to stereo, 6 refers to 5.1.

-    See ``--channels=help`` output for defined default layouts.
-This also lists speaker names, which can be used to express arbitrary channel layouts (e.g. ``fl-fr-lfe`` is 2.1).

-    You can use ``--channels=empty`` to disable this.
-In this case, the AO use the channel layout as the audio filter chain indicates.

-    This will also request the channel layout from the decoder.
-If the decoder does not support the layout, it will fall back to its native channel layout.
-    (You can use ``--ad-lavc-downmix=no`` to make the decoder always output its native layout.)
-Note that only some decoders support remixing audio.
-    Some that do include AC-3, AAC or DTS audio.

-    If the channel layout of the media file (i.e. the decoder) and the AO's channel layout don't match, mpv will attempt to insert a conversion filter.

 ``--chapter=<start[-end]>``
     Specify which chapter to start playing at.
 Optionally specify which chapter to end playing at.
 Also see ``--start``.